-We all know that our days are absolutely crazy and no two are ever the same as school counselors.
+We all know that our days are (and, therefore, our calendar is) absolutely crazy.
+No two are ever the same as school counselors.
 (It’s honestly one of my favorite things about this job.)
-However, we will not be efficient or effective if we’re not taking control of our time.
+However, we will not be efficient or effective if we’re not taking control of our time or our calendar.

 Know that your calendar can (AND MOST DEFINITELY WILL) change.
 I love being able to drag something (using Google calendar) from one day to the next if it didn’t get done.

-2- Let others know your plan as a way to advocate for your role.
+2- Let others know your plan on your calendar as a way to advocate for your role.

 Parents were often surprised to know that the reason their phone call wasn’t returned right away was that I was in the classroom teaching a lesson on communication to students and not sitting at my desk.
 By making my calendar available or subtly explaining some of my responsibilities, I’m advocating for my role as a school counselor.